jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-10-checkpoint.md

 all the preceding powers.
 We shall here explain this method, reserving the demonstration however for the next chapter.

-**348.** In order to find the coefficients of any power proposed, the seventh for example, let us write the following fractions one after the other:
+<span class="art">348</span> In order to find the coefficients of any power proposed, the seventh for example, let us write the following
+fractions one after the other:

 $$